scalaz/scalaz/README.md

 ### Syntax

-We co-opt the the term 'syntax' to refer to the way we allow the functionality of Scalaz to be called in the `object.method(args)` form, which can be easier to read, and, given that type inference in Scala flows from left-to-right, can require fewer type annotations.
+We co-opt the the term *syntax* to refer to the way we allow the functionality of Scalaz to be called in the `object.method(args)` form, which can be easier to read, and, given that type inference in Scala flows from left-to-right, can require fewer type annotations.

 * Syntax is segregated from rest of the library, in a sub-package `scalaz.syntax`.
 * All Scalaz functionality is avaialable *without* using the provided syntax, by directly calling methods on the type class or it's companion object.
-* Syntax is available a-la-carte.
+* Syntax is available *a-la-carte*.
 You can import the syntax for working with a particular type classes where you need it.
 This avoids flooding the autocompletion in your IDE with every possible pimped method.
 In principle, this should also help compiler performance, by reducing the implicit search space.